nanorobocop/ktoolhu/README.md

-  help            Help about any command perf-configmaps Create or update configmaps multiple times to create load restart-all     Restart all workload in cluster or namespace
+  help            Help about any command perf-configmaps Create or update configmaps multiple times to create load restart-all     Restart all workload in cluster or namespace secret          Encode or decode k8s secret from stdin to stdout (yaml or json)

 Flags:
   -h, --help                help for ktoolhu